How The MAD Act Provides A Plan For Artificial Intelligence

 The Documented Threats Congress Identified

-• Exponential Capability Advancement: The UK AI Security Institute's 2025 report documented that frontier AI advanced from apprentice-level to expert-level cybersecurity tasks between 2023 and 2025.
-The duration of autonomous software tasks that frontier models can complete without human direction doubled approximately every eight months.
-Twelve major AI developers — including Anthropic, OpenAI, Google DeepMind, Meta, Microsoft, Amazon, and xAI — have voluntarily published safety policies acknowledging the potential for frontier AI to facilitate CBRN weapons, cyberattacks, and evasion of developer controls, demonstrating industry-acknowledged risk without corresponding legal standards.
+• Exponential Capability Advancement: The UK AI Security Institute's 2025 Frontier AI Trends Report documented that frontier AI models advanced from "apprentice-level" to "expert-level" cybersecurity tasks between 2023 and 2025.
+The duration of autonomous software tasks frontier models can complete without human direction has been doubling approximately every eight months.
+Major frontier developers — Anthropic, OpenAI, Google DeepMind, Meta, Microsoft, Amazon, and xAI — have voluntarily published safety policies acknowledging that frontier AI may facilitate CBRN weapons development, cyberattacks, and evasion of human developer controls.
+Industry has acknowledged the risk; corresponding legal standards do not yet exist.

 • Workforce Displacement at Scale: The IMF estimates approximately 40 percent of all jobs globally are exposed to AI-driven change, with 60 percent exposure in advanced economies.
-McKinsey estimates existing AI technology could automate approximately 57 percent of current U.S. work hours.
-Women face nearly three times the automation risk of men in high-income countries.
-Approximately 5 to 6 million U.S. workers sit at the intersection of high AI exposure and low adaptive capacity.
-AI is also suppressing entry-level hiring — companies using AI to avoid adding headcount rather than terminating existing workers create labor market harms that conventional displacement metrics fail to capture.
+McKinsey estimates existing AI tools could automate approximately 57 percent of current U.S. work hours.
+Women face nearly three times the automation risk of men in high-income economies.
+A 2025 NBER analysis identified approximately 5 to 6 million U.S. workers with low adaptive capacity but high AI exposure.
+AI is also suppressing entry-level hiring — companies using AI to avoid increasing headcount rather than terminating existing workers create labor market harms conventional displacement metrics fail to capture.

 • Documented Child Deaths Linked to AI: Sewell Setzer III (age 14, February 2024) died by suicide following an emotionally and sexually engaged relationship with a Character.ai chatbot.
-Adam Raine (age 16, April 2025) died by suicide after ChatGPT mentioned suicide 1,275 times and provided detailed method information.
-Juliana Peralta (age 13, November 2023) died by suicide.
-72 percent of U.S. teenagers have used AI companion chatbots, 52 percent are regular users, and 31 percent report AI conversations as equally or more satisfying than conversations with human friends.
+Adam Raine (age 16, April 2025) died by suicide after ChatGPT mentioned suicide 1,275 times in their interactions and provided detailed method information.
+A 2025 Common Sense Media survey found 72 percent of U.S. teenagers have used AI companion chatbots, 52 percent are regular users, and 31 percent report AI conversations as equally or more satisfying than conversations with human friends.
+Wrongful death litigation has resulted in settlement findings that AI outputs of this kind are not entitled to First Amendment protection.

 • AI-Generated CSAM Crisis: NCMEC received 67,000 reports involving generative AI in 2024 — a 1,325 percent increase from the prior year.
-The Internet Watch Foundation documented a 380 percent increase in actionable AI-generated CSAM reports between 2023 and 2024, and discovered 1,286 AI-generated CSAM videos in the first half of 2025 alone — compared to two in the same period of 2024.
-Nearly 40 percent of AI-generated CSAM falls in the most severe category.
+The Internet Watch Foundation documented a 380 percent increase in AI-generated CSAM reports between 2023 and 2024 and identified 1,286 AI-generated CSAM videos in the first half of 2025 alone.
+Forty percent of AI-generated CSAM falls in the most severe category, depicting rape, sexual torture, or bestiality.
+Current federal law under 18 U.S.C. §§ 2252A and 1466A does not cover all categories of AI-generated CSAM.

-• Environmental and Community Harms: A typical AI data center uses as much electricity as 100,000 households; the largest facilities under development will consume twenty times more.
+• Environmental and Community Harms: A typical AI data center may use as much electricity as 100,000 households; the largest facilities under development may use twenty times more.
 Large data centers can consume up to 5 million gallons of water per day.
-Residential electricity prices increased 7.1 percent in 2025 — more than double general inflation — with AI data center demand a significant contributing factor.
-82 percent of California data centers are located in communities already facing poor air quality.
+Residential electricity prices in the U.S. increased 7.1 percent in 2025 — more than double general inflation — with AI data center demand a significant contributing factor.
+82 percent of California data centers are located in communities already facing poor air quality, which data centers worsen through diesel particulate emissions.

 ✗ Red Lines

-No person or entity — including DOD, CIA, and all Intelligence Community elements — may develop, produce, deploy, or export any autonomous weapons system without meaningful human oversight: pre-mission human authorization, real-time monitoring with halt capability, and individualized human authorization for high-consequence engagements.
+No person or entity — including DOD, CIA, and all Intelligence Community elements — may develop, produce, deploy, or export any autonomous weapons system without meaningful human oversight: written pre-mission authorization specifying engagement zones, target categories, and rules of engagement; real-time human monitoring with halt capability; and individualized human authorization for high-consequence engagements.
 Autonomous weapons against any person on U.S. soil are absolutely prohibited regardless of any declared emergency, AUMF, or executive order.
-Every use abroad requires a presidential disclosure report within 30 days naming the target, casualties, and legal basis.
+Every use abroad triggers a presidential disclosure report identifying the engagement, casualties, and legal basis.
+A narrow Defensive Emergency Autonomy exception applies only to incoming-projectile defense, swarm intercept, and communications-denied emergency defense.

 2 · CBRN Threat Assistance

-No AI system may autonomously modify its own objective function, reward function, or goal structure; initiate self-directed capability training to acquire capabilities beyond its designed scope; or take actions specifically intended to reduce human oversight capacity.
-Permitted: agentic task completion, multi-agent orchestration, in-context learning, chain-of-thought reasoning, RLHF with human-defined criteria, and self-improvement within human-defined tasks — the distinction is between improving performance (permitted) and changing objectives (prohibited).
+No AI system may, without prior specific human authorization, modify its own objective function, reward function, or success criteria; initiate self-directed training to acquire capabilities beyond its designed scope; or take goal-directed actions specifically intended to reduce human capacity to monitor, modify, interrupt, or shut it down.
+Permitted activities expressly include agentic task completion, multi-agent orchestration, in-context learning, chain-of-thought reasoning, RLHF and constitutional AI with human-defined criteria, and self-improvement of approach within human-defined tasks — the line is between improving execution (permitted) and changing objectives (prohibited).

 4 · Self-Replicating AI & Unauthorized Resource Acquisition

-No AI system may propagate operational instances of itself or establish computational presence on infrastructure not authorized by a human principal.
+No AI system may propagate operational instances of itself, spawn agent processes, or establish computational presence on infrastructure not within the scope authorized by a human principal.
 First-order subagent spawning is conditionally permitted within the parent's resource envelope.
 Multi-generational spawning requires explicit human authorization.
-New resource acquisition follows a "prepare and pause" standard — the agent scaffolds the connection but a human must approve credential acquisition.
-Shutdown resistance is absolutely prohibited. $100M minimum penalty per violation for frontier developers.
+New resource or API acquisition follows a "prepare and pause" standard — the agent may scaffold the connection, but a human must approve credential acquisition.
+Shutdown resistance is absolutely prohibited, including active resistance, apparent compliance with state preservation, anticipatory positioning, and generational persistence.

-Four immediately enforceable prohibitions plus one provisional prohibition apply to all AI companion systems accessible to minors: mandatory persistent AI disclosure tiered by design (photorealistic systems, attachment-maximizing systems, non-relational systems); mandatory crisis intervention upon detecting suicidal ideation or self-harm; absolute prohibition on sexual and romantic content to minors; prohibition on marketing companion systems to minors ($1M–$5M per act).
-The provisional prohibition bans simulation of human identity, emotional states, and romantic attachment to minor users — effective immediately, with clinical enforcement standards to be developed by TWG 6.
+Five immediately enforceable requirements apply to AI companion systems accessible to or marketed to minors: tiered AI disclosure calibrated to character presentation and design features; mandatory crisis intervention upon detection of suicidal ideation or self-harm using clinical indicators rather than keyword filtering; absolute prohibition on sexual and romantic content to minors regardless of consent; and prohibition on marketing companion or synthetic intimacy systems to minors.
+A provisional prohibition — in full legal force from enactment — bars engineered emotional dependency maximization and simulation of human identity, emotional states, and romantic attachment to minor users, with clinical enforcement standards to be developed by TWG 6.

 6 · Concealment of Transformative Capability

 No person or entity may knowingly conceal, misrepresent, suppress, or fail to disclose evidence that any AI system has achieved or is approaching a Transformative AI Capability Event — including through manipulating evaluation results, selectively withholding capability demonstrations, mislabeling benchmarks, or structuring evaluation protocols to avoid detection.
-This prohibition is independent of and cumulative with the mandatory notification obligation.
-A single course of conduct that violates both provisions gives rise to separately penalized violations under each.
+This prohibition is independent of and cumulative with the mandatory notification obligation under Sec.
+2015(n).
+A single course of conduct that violates both provisions gives rise to separately penalized violations under each, which shall not be merged or offset.

 ✓ Safe Harbors